 Your workflow system needs to do more than simply track tasks — it should help prevent bottlenecks before they occur.
 Effective capacity tracking and reporting capabilities can warn you when team members are approaching overload, while automated task routing ensures work is distributed to the professionals with the right expertise and availability.

 Robust progress monitoring and deadline management keep projects on track without constant manual oversight.
-When these features are integrated with your time tracking and billing systems, you create a seamless flow of information that supports both operational efficiency and accurate client billing.
+When these features are integrated with time tracking and billing systems, you create a seamless flow of information that supports both operational efficiency and accurate client billing.

 Another way to achieve better balance is to adopt a more sophisticated approach to workflow management.
 Progressive firms are moving beyond simple task tracking to implement comprehensive workflow systems that account for both capacity and complexity.